alexantao/aquaeye/README.md

 <img src="https://github.com/alexantao/aquaeye/blob/main/images/round-display.jpeg?raw=true" width="150">
 </div>

+The code for the display is in the code directory of this git.

 # **PROJECT FILES AND ESPHOME CODE**

   The circuit board, as it has a ESP32 core, it needs a firmware to run.
 I choose to run ESPHOME, because it is very easy to work woth and it is HomeAssistant compatible and easy to integrate.